 - Your siblings from oldest to youngest.

-If you are satisfied with the above order, there is little need for you to do anything regarding the appointment of a Medical Treatment Decision Maker.
+If you are satisfied with the above order, there is little need for you to appoint a Medical Treatment Decision Maker.

 However, if you are unsure about this order or if the thought of it makes your stomach churn, then you need to do something about it.
 The legislation allows you to change the default order by signing an Appointment of Medical Treatment Decision Maker document prepared by a lawyer.